 - Consult with a tax professional regarding local, state, and federal estate tax obligations

 - Sell real property or other assets as directed by the document

 - Complete trust accounting

 - Provide a copy of the accounting to beneficiaries

 - Distribute property as directed in the document

 - Get a receipt for distributed property

 - After all trust administration tasks are complete, close the trust

-Eligible Trust Benefits to Surviving Family in California
+Eligible Trust Benefits for Surviving Family in California

 A surviving spouse or a child may be eligible for social security death benefits.